Sustainable-Sanitation-Alliance/newsbox/README.md

-# Sanitation Network Circle Newsfeed
+# Network Circle Newsbox (NCN)
 ### Documentation
-With the Sanitation Network Circle Newsfeed, news can be exchanged within the network and published bundled on websites.
+With the Sanitation Network Circle NE, news can be exchanged within the network and published bundled on websites.
 The feed can be accessed via the SuSanA website and can be displayed with any feed reader and adapted to the layout of the website.

 ---
 **Copyright notice: